 We also went outside the deck and saw a couple doing their version of Leonardo DiCaprio and Kate Winslet’s line of “I’m the King of the World” from the Titanic movie.
 And the Good Year Blimp passed us by.
 Funny how I used to look at the Queen Mary from our trips with Carnival Cruise and always wondered how it looks like inside.
 I’ve finally taken a tour of the Queen Mary and is no longer a stranger to this port.

 If you’re into art and history or you’ve watched enough British themed TV series like Downtown Abby & Tudors or is simply into the British Monarchy or perhaps ghost are you thing.
 I suggest you take a tour of The Queen Mary.
-Check the various tours and exhibits offered by the Queen Mary here.
 We had a really good time during our tour.
 If I have out of town guests looking for things to do in Los Angeles, I’d take them here.